dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

    * If the help text doesn't indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and don't have a global dbt version installed.
    * You don't have to run the `dbt deps` command when your environment starts.
 Previously, you had to do it during initialization.
 However, you'll still need to run `dbt deps` if you make changes to your `packages.yml` file.

-4. After installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
-For example, execute `dbt compile`, to compile a project using dbt Cloud and confirm that it works.
+4. After you've verified the installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
+For example, execute `dbt compile` to compile a project using dbt Cloud and validate your models and tests.

 **Note**, that if you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file.